 The mute storage of events mechanism in the DCCF, the NWDAF, or NFs (if configured to support event muting mechanism) reuses the Event Reporting Information field of Event Exposure Framework to include the following flags:

 - Deactivate notification flag: The event consumer NF includes in the subscription to an event ID the deactivation flag to indicate to the event provider NF to collect, store the requested events but halt the notification to the consumer.
-The number of stored events may be limited based on NF configuration; when this number is reached, the NF continues to store new events and deletes the oldest events.
+The number of stored events may be limited based on Event Producer NF configuration; when this number is reached or another exception occurs (e.g., full buffer), the Event Producer NF performs the actions described later in this clause. .

 - Retrieval notification flag: The event consumer NF includes in an event subscription modification request the subscription identification and the retrieval notification flag to indicate to the event producer NF to send the past collected events not already sent to this consumer NF.
 After sending the past collected events the event producer continues to store events without sending notifications to the event consumer.

+When an Event Consumer NF requests notification muting from an Event Producer NF using the Deactivation notification flag, the Event Consumer can in addition specify requested Event Producer NF actions to be taken when an exception occurs at the Event Producer NF.
+The Event Consumer NF may specify the following parameters in the Event Reporting Information field of Event Exposure Framework:

+- Event Producer NF action on buffered notifications: 'Send All', 'Discard All' or 'Drop Old'.

+- Event Producer NF action on subscription: 'close', 'continue with muting', 'continue without muting'.

+The Event Producer NF evaluates the requested action from the Event Consumer NF according to local policy (if configured) and in the response to the Event Consumer NF provides an accept indication if the request can be satisfied.

+If the request is accepted, the response from the Event Producer NF may indicate the following:

+- The maximum number of notifications that the Event Producer NF expects to be able to store.

+- An estimate of the duration for which notifications can be buffered

 Using the event muting mechanism NWDAF, DCCF can subscribe to events from NFs such as AMF and SMF (if configured to support event muting mechanism), to avoid constant notifications and retrieve the mute stored events when it requires.